SectorLabs/django-postgres-extra/docs/source/table_partitioning.rst

 Switching partitioning strategies
 *********************************

 When switching partitioning strategies, you might encounter the problem that partitions for part of a particular range already exist.
-In order to combat this, you can specify the ``start_from`` parameter to not create partitions for a date/time earlier than specified.
+In order to combat this, you can use the :class:`psqlextra.partitioning.PostgresTimePartitioningStrategy` and specify the `start_datetime` parameter.
+As a result, no partitions will be created before the given date/time.